-Photo-interpreted

-N/A Not applicable
+\Photo-interpreted

-Because the impacts provided in the table are based on the Geometric Schematic Design submitted January 2022, and permitting will occur after the design is further refined, permitting needs may change.
+N/A Not applicable; these features are not crossed by the project but are located within the Environmental Footprint.
+Because the impacts provided in the table are based on the Geometric Schematic Design submitted January 2022, and permitting will occur after the design is further refined as permitting needs may change.
 All necessary permits will be obtained based on the final design.